What To Expect

 In BUS 1099 & 2099, you will complete the following:

-- Create a polished résumé which is uploaded to Pioneer Careers, which connects students to more than 1,800 professionals across a variety of fields and positions.
+- Create a polished résumé, which will connect you to more than 1,800 professionals across a variety of fields and positions.

 - Write a cover letter aimed at a desired internship.